pattrickrice/valley-of-the-moon/README.md

 The goal of the game is for the player to collect all of the keys and make it to the castle before they run out of steps.

-> Literally an insane amount of effort put into this project.
-One of the best that I have ever seen,
-> 10 points extra credit! - TA

 ## Install
 The game requires Linux/Unix console for refreshing the screen.
 If you are on Windows it is reccomended that you [install Bash Ubuntu on